Aleksandra-Danilova/similar_flowers/README.md

 The unfinished project.

-Problems I have faced are versioning Jupyter notebooks and unsupported CUDA by the host device, therefore:
+Problems I have faced are versioning Jupyter notebooks and unsupported CUDA by the host device (and some unexpected issues specific for Windows that were mostly resolved), therefore:

 The Jupyter notebook similar_flowers.ipynb (in the first initial commit) shows an example of finding similar images with a pretrained model.